 only a matter of time before the kidneys begin to degenerate.

-This means that impure water may be part of the reason that your pet has chronic
+This means that ans that impure, contaminated water may be part of the reason that your pet has chronic

 renal failure; and it certainly can contribute to further degeneration

 of overall health.
 And assuming that your dog or cat does indeed have chronic

 renal failure, it is crucial that from this day forward, your pet has only